'Numpties' - Neville complains about Leeds fans throwing paper on pitch as Man City players targeted | Goal.com

 The former right-back was angered to see supporters target players such as Jack Grealish with paper from the stands.

-He labelled the offenders "numpties", a turn of phrase which caused no little reaction on social media.
+He labelled the offenders "numpties", a turn of phrase which caused much reaction on social media.